pyeventsourcing/eventsourcing/docs/topics/persistence.rst

 has the value of 0 seconds, which means attempts to acquire the lock will not timeout.
 Setting this value to a positive integer number of seconds will cause attempt to obtain this lock to timeout after that duration has passed.
 The lock will be released when the transaction ends.

-The optional environment variable ``POSTGRES_IDLE_IN_TRANSACTION_SESSION_TIMEOUT`` may be used to timeout sessions that are idle in a transaction.
-If a transaction cannot be ended for some reason, perhaps because the database server cannot be reached, the transaction may remain in an idle state and any locks will continue to be held.
-By timing out the session, transactions will be ended, locks will be released, and the connection slot will be freed.
-By default, this timeout has the value of 0 seconds, which means sessions in an idle transaction will not timeout.
-Setting this value to a positive integer number of seconds will cause sessions in an idle transaction to timeout after that duration has passed.

 The optional environment variable ``POSTGRES_SCHEMA`` may be used to configure the table names used by the recorders to be qualified with a schema name.
 Setting this will create tables in